-If you have Medicare, whether you're covered for a wig as a cancer patient may depend on the plan you've selected.
 Because Medicare considers wigs to be cosmetic, they aren't covered under Original Medicare Part A or B, even with a doctor's prescription.
-However, beneficiaries who've opted for a Medicare Advantage plan may have coverage options, depending on the terms of their policy.
+However, beneficiaries who've opted for a Medicare Advantage (Medicare Part C) plan may have coverage options, depending on the terms of their policy.

 How Can I Get My Insurance to Pay for a Wig?

 If you have Medicare Advantage or private insurance that covers wigs for cancer patients, your plan probably has specific rules governing reimbursement.
 In many cases, you'll be expected to pay for the wig up front and then submit a claim to your insurer for reimbursement.